 - The Ajivika School, founded by Gosala, was deterministic and thus rejected the causal process of karma.
 They asserted that the constituent elements of the universe – earth, water, fire, wind, happiness, unhappiness, and living souls (Skt. jiva) – are uncreated, partless atoms or monads that do not interact with each other.
 Because everything is predetermined, although actions do occur through the atoms of these constituents; nevertheless, neither the actions themselves nor the atoms actually cause anything to happen.
 Living souls pass through an enormous number of rebirths and, after experiencing every possible life, they automatically enter a state of peace and are thus free of rebirth.
 Liberation, therefore, does not depend on what anyone actually does.

-- The Lokayata or Charvaka School, taught by Ajita, also rejected karma.
+- The Lokayata or Charvaka School, founded by Lokachakshu and taught at the time of the Buddha by Ajita Keshakambala, also rejected karma.
 Not only that, it also rejected rebirth and any such thing as a living soul.
 It advocated hedonism, teaching that all actions should be spontaneous and should come from one’s own nature (Skt. svabhava) – in other words, they should be natural.
 The aim of life was to experience as much sensual pleasure as possible.
 This school rejected all forms of logic and reasoning as valid ways of knowing anything.

 - The Jain or Nirgrantha School, founded by Mahavira, broke away from the Lokayata School as a strong reaction against it.
 It therefore asserted living souls undergoing rebirth through the force of karma.
 Jainism, still existent as today as one of the major Indian religious systems, teaches extremely strict ethical behavior and, in fact, extreme asceticism as the means for gaining liberation.